A TIMELINE OF THE HISTORY OF SHEFFIELD, YORKSHIRE

 By Tim Lambert

 c.
-1120 The Lord of the Manor builds a castle at Sheffield.
+1120 A castle is built at Sheffield.
 Afterwards a little town grows up in the shadow of the castle.

 1270 The castle is rebuilt

 c.
 1380 Chaucer mentions a Sheffield knife.
-The little town is already gaining a reputation for its cutlery.
+The little town is already known for its cutlery.

-1600 Sheffield is the main town outside London for cutlery
+1600 Sheffield is the main town outside London were cutlery is made

 1603 Thomas Crowland leaves money is his will to found a grammar school